jeongyoosang/82remit/README.md

-# 82remit
+# 82Remit

-Easy cryptocurrency remittance service
+MVP for phone-based USDT remittance using TRON.